Celtic Cousins Tour of Cymru (Wales), Devon & Cornwall Hosted by Tom Comerford

 - 1x Hotel Dinner on Oct.
 17th

-- Private Luxury Coach with Professional Drive throughout tour
+- Private Luxury Coach with Professional Driver throughout tour

 - Group pickup from London Heathrow Airport on Oct.
 9th